inferixgpu/docs/inferix-whitepaper/implementation/verification-key-generation.md

 K_{\mathtt{verif}} \colon \left(S,W,J_{\mathtt{id}}\right) \mapsto \left(k_i\right)_{1 \leq i \leq n}
 $$

 In the operation of the rendering network, the leak of used verification keys is unavoidable.
 For instance, a _worker_ may register itself to become a _verifier_ node; when got accepted, it will be assigned verification tasks containing verification keys, then will be able to collect used keys.
 Even worse, colluding _workers_ may exchange collected keys so that each of them will possess a much larger collection [[12]](/inferix-whitepaper/references.md#12).
 Another possibility is the malicious _workers_ may get verification keys from some compromised _verifiers_.

-Hence, the $$K_{\mathtt{verif}}$$ must be designed so that the knowledge about used keys does not leak any information about the next generated keys.
+Hence $$K_{\mathtt{verif}}$$ must be designed so that the knowledge about used keys does not leak any information about the next generated keys.
 The following proposition is necessary for the security of ANGV.

 _**Proposition 3.**_ $$K_{\mathtt{verif}}$$ is a cryptographic hash function.